 - 20% – Savings/Investment/Debt Payments

-Before I get into the different categories I would like to point out that these are just guidelines.
-You may feel as though a certain item belongs somewhere else – and that’s great – the point is that you are being intentional with your money and making choices that will be bringing you closer to financial freedom.
-If you have a family of four and rarely eat out then groceries could be considered a necessity.
-If you are single and eat out all the time then it might be considered a lifestyle choice because you need to prioritize cooking at home more often rather than eating out in order to control your budget.
+Before I get into the different categories, I would like to point out that these are just guidelines.
+You may feel as though a particular item belongs somewhere else – and that’s great – the point is that you are being intentional with your money and making choices that will be bringing you closer to financial freedom.
+If you have a family of four and rarely eat out, then groceries could be considered a necessity.
+If you are single and eat out all the time, then it might be regarded as a lifestyle choice because you need to prioritize cooking at home more often rather than eating out to control your budget.

 In budgeting as well as finance as a whole there truly are no “one-size-fits-all” buckets that we can place ourselves into.
 Make your own decisions as you read through my recommendations.